Tidal farm: Problems

 One of the few environmental unknowns about tidal farms is the threat they may pose to the plant life in the areas that the turbines would be set up.
 But by having the blades turn at a slower than normal speed wind turbines can eliminate some of the potential environmental problems.
 Another problem that can occur is making the turbines water tight to prevent seawater from corrosion the metal parts inside the turbine.
-Underwater turbines would have to be position away from shipping lanes, too close to shore, and in deep enough waters for them not to interfere with everyday shipping traffic.
-Having countries like Scotland position underwater turbines can help other countries learn and explore better ideas for creating energy by learning from the successes and the failures achieved by the leading countries.
-Scotland expects the rest of the world to follow their example and install tidal farms all over the world in the efforts to help stop pollution and make producing energy cleaner and safer.